DataJew/MechaCar_Statistical_Analysis/README.md

 # Deliverable 4:
 ## Study Design: MechaCar vs Competition
-### Deliverable Requirements:

-Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

-The statistical study design has the following:
-- A metric to be tested is mentioned
-- A null hypothesis or an alternative hypothesis is described
-- A statistical test is described to test the hypothesis

 This study would involve collecting data on MechaCar and its comparable models across several different manufacturers over the last 3 years.